kubermatic/docs/content/kubermatic/v2.15/installation/install_kubermatic/_index.en.md

 Follow the instructions on screen to setup your DNS.
 If the installer for whatever reason is unable to determine the appropriate DNS settings, it will tell you so and you can manually collect the required information from the cluster.
-See the following sections for more information regarding the how and why what DNS records are required.
+See the following sections for more information regarding the required DNS records.

 #### With LoadBalancers